Chris Sandow: Norths Devils (2017)

-In 2017, Sandow signed with Queensland Cup team Norths Devils on a 1-year deal.

-Chris was stood-down from his duties at the Devils, due to missing a training session which subsequently lead towards his departure from the club.
+In 2017, Sandow signed with Queensland Cup team Norths Devils on a one-year deal.
+Sandow played 12 games for the club, scoring three tries and kicking six goals before being stood-down from his duties due to missing a training session, subsequently leading to his departure from the club.

 Moranbah Miners (2018)

-On 20 December 2017, Sandow signed a contract to join the Moranbah Miners, who play in the local grade A Mackay rugby league competition for the 2018 season.
+On 20 December 2017, Sandow signed a contract to join the Moranbah Miners in the local grade A Mackay rugby league competition for the 2018 season.

 Representative career (2008–12)

 Sandow earned selection in the Indigenous All Stars team, that defeated the New Zealand Māori 34–26, in a curtain-raising game at the Rugby League World Cup Opening Ceremony in October 2008.

 Sandow played for the Prime Minister's XIII in 2010.
 Making only one appearance and scoring a single try.

+Boxing

+Sandow made his professional boxing debut on 27 November 2013 in a fight against Todd Carney.